How Does "Point

 Q: How fast do merchants get their funds?

-A: The turn around time for funds from Point of Banking transactions is about 3 business days (not counting weekends, or holidays) through the Federal Reserve where all funds are FDIC Insured.
-The profits made from the convenience fees are deposited into the merchant's account by the 15th of the month, for each previous month's transactions.
+A: The turn around time for funds from Point of Banking transactions is about 3 business days (not counting weekends, or holidays) thru the Federal Reserve system that all forms of bankcard processing uses to get funds to merchant's bank accounts.

 Q: Once I sign up, how long before I can expect my equipment?

-A: You can expect your scrip machine to be delivered in about 7 to 10 business days after we receive payment for the terminal, along with the necessary paperwork.
+A: You can expect your equipment package to be delivered in about a week once payment has been received along with the necessary paperwork.

 Q. What About Chargebacks?